SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 ## Outline (finally (hopefully))

-###### THESIS: In a system of raison detan't, increase in tension shifted the local minima from peace to global warfare.
+###### THESIS: In a system of raison detan't, increase in tension and the formation of alliances shifted the local minima from peace to global warfare.